ArtAkaArt/MyAsyncEnumerable/README.md

 This parameter has 3 possible mode values:
  * IgnoreErrors.
 All exceptions will be ignored without canceling iteration.
  * ReturnAllErrors.
 All exceptions will be collected in AggregateException, that will be thrown after the end of iteration.
  * EndAtFirstError.
-Iteration will be canceled at first exception, that will be thrown as AggregateException into the calling method.
+Iteration will be canceled at first exception and it will be thrown into the calling method.
 ```csharp
     var asyncEn = new MyAsyncEnumerable(initialCollection, ErrorsHandleMode.EndAtFirstError);
 ```